LurkAndLoiter/youtube-mpris-fix/README.md

 - Vivaldi
 - Microsoft Edge
 - Opera
+- Firefox
+- Librewolf
+- Zen

-*This should be compatible with any chromium browser see Manual install if not listed else, install.sh works*
+*This should be compatible with any Chromium or Firefox browser.
+If your browser is not listed, see Manual install; otherwise, install.sh should work*

-*If you'd like a chromium browser supported that is not currently please open an issue about it.*
+*If you'd like a browser supported that is not currently please open an issue about it.*

-There is a [firefox solution](https://github.com/d1BG/youtube-mpris-fix) by @D1BG.
+---

 ## The Problem

-YouTube is a Single-Page Application (SPA).
-It loads new videos dynamically without a full page refresh.
-This often means MPRIS fails to notice updates.
+YouTube is a Single-Page Application (SPA) that loads new videos dynamically without a full page refresh.
+Because of this, MPRIS often does not detect video changes and metadata updates.

 ## The Solution

 *Seeking updates MPRIS.*

-create a native messaging host call that creates a socket listener for the browser's MPRIS player status and call a host machine MPRIS seek 1- on status Playing.
+Create a native messaging host call that creates a socket listener for the browser's MPRIS player status and call a host machine MPRIS seek 1- on status Playing.

 > [!NOTE]
-> Ideally we would set position to the current position.
-Unfortunately position is an element that is unreliable due to SPA; thus the least invasive fix is to always seek back 0 seconds (youtube does not support a seconds argument and thus will default to 5 seconds)
+> Ideally, we would set position to the current position.
+Unfortunately, position is an element that is unreliable due to SPA; thus, the least invasive fix is to always seek back 0 seconds (Youtube does not support a seconds argument and thus will default to 5 seconds)
 > If it's the beginning of a video, this seeks to 0 else, it'll resume play 5s back from the current real player position.

+---

 ## Installation:

+### Chromium

 1. Clone or download this repository.

-2. navigate to the repositories directory and run the install.sh(see below section if you don't trust this.).
+2. Navigate to the repositories directory and run the install.sh(see Manual install if you don't trust this.).

 3. Open browser and go to `chrome://extensions` (or `yourbrowser://extensions`).